SalocinDotTEN/tawk-to-weather-app/BACKGROUND_IMAGES_IMPLEMENTATION.md

 # Weather Card Background Images Implementation Summary

 ## Overview
 Successfully implemented dynamic background images for weather cards using the Unsplash API.
-Each weather card now displays a beautiful background image that matches the current weather condition.
+Each weather card now displays a beautiful background image that matches the current weather condition, with proper attribution as required by Unsplash guidelines.

 ## Changes Made